 The Taubman Museum of Art is pleased to present the first, retrospective solo museum exhibition of sculptor Paul Villinski, (American, born 1960), known for his site-specific installations and transformative use of found materials.
 Paul Villinski: Farther will survey developments in Villinski's practice over the past decade, as well as publicly debut multiple new works.
 Paul Villinski's installations engage with subjects; both sublime and neglected.
 Influenced by a life-long concern for environmental issues, his work transforms seemingly discarded materials - often found on the streets of New York City - into uplifting and humanizing works of art.
 Flocks of aluminum-can butterflies, wings feathered with lost gloves, and fantastical flying machines evoke motifs of flight, metamorphosis and rebirth.

-For its 3rd edition, the MURAL Art Fair (FAM) will be taking place at Marché Bonsecours, a venue acknowledged as one of Canada’s top ten finest heritage buildings that is today a true emblem of Montreal.
+Galerie LeRoyer is exibiting Stikki Peaches & Tim Conlon at the 3rd edition of FAM - The Mural Art Fair will be taking place at Marché Bonsecours, a venue acknowledged as one of Canada’s top ten finest heritage buildings that is today a true emblem of Montreal.
 Presenting 18 exhibitors, FAM will be showcasing more than 100 urban and contemporary artworks from local and international artists.

 FENDI's Spring/Summer 2017 window installation feature new bespoke artwork by contemporary German artist Anke Eilergerhard.
 Countless pastel colored silicone swirls recall dollops of whipped cream, towering in precarious piles of fine floral porcelain.
 The French-inspired opulence of the collection continues into the sculptures, connecting the worlds of fashion and art through the lens of humanity's notions of beauty.